-An antidote for hypersomniaNovember 21st, 2012 in Medical research /
+An antidote for hypersomniaNovember 21, 2012 in Medicine & Health / Medical research

 Researchers at Emory University School of Medicine have discovered that dozens of adults with an elevated need for sleep have a substance in their cerebrospinal fluid that acts like a sleeping pill.

 The results are scheduled for publication online Wednesday by the journal Science Translational Medicine.

 Some members of this patient population appear to have a distinct, disabling sleep disorder called "primary hypersomnia," which is separate from better-known conditions such as sleep apnea or narcolepsy.
 They regularly sleep more than 70 hours per week and have difficulties awakening.
 When awake, they still have reaction times comparable to someone who has been awake all night.
 Their sleepiness often interferes with work or school attendance, and conventional treatments such as stimulants bring little relief.

 "These individuals report feeling as if they're walking around in a fog – physically, but not mentally awake," says lead author David Rye, MD, PhD, professor of neurology at Emory University School of Medicine and director of research for Emory Healthcare's Program in Sleep.
 "When encountering excessive sleepiness in a patient, we typically think it's caused by an impairment in the brain's wake systems and treat it with stimulant medications.
 However, in these patients, the situation is more akin to attempting to drive a car with the parking brake engaged.
 Our thinking needs to shift from pushing the accelerator harder, to releasing the brake."